 *While Disney offers some wine options for purchase in advance, there is no Disney cruise drink package for alcohol like other cruise lines tend to offer.
 See below for more guidelines on bringing alcohol onboard for a Disney cruise.

-Note: As of November 14, 2022, a negative COVID test and vaccination card are no longer required to sail on a Disney cruise.
 Always stay up to speed on required documentation for a Disney cruise by reading Know Before You Go.

 Bringing Snacks and Drinks on a Disney Cruise